philialiu/learning_rtklib/tutorial/t01_install_and_test.md

     <https://www.rtklib.com/rtklib.htm>

-    DO NOT download the beta version.
+    The beta version is not recommended.

 * for Linux: